richardfeeney7/Problem_1/README.md

 Please follow this link to view the finished python code : https://github.com/richardfeeney7/Problem_Sets/blob/master/Problem_7.py

 Python has a module called math that stores a functions sqrt() which I have used to complete this question.
-I added in an IF ELSE statement to verify if the input was a positive number and display the answer on the screen.
+I has originally added an IF ELSE statement to verify if the input was a positive number and display the answer on the screen, this worked fine but I have since updated it and replaced the IF Else with try and accept.
 If the user entered a negative number they will be asked to input a positive number.
 I have used the round function as part of my print statement and set this to two decimal places.